 If you experience a slip and fall accident on a business property, immediately report it to the owner, manager on duty, or the person in charge.
 It’s critically important the property owner is aware a slip and fall accident occurred so the incident can be documented.
-It’s not necessary for you to sign any document.
+You don’t need to sign any document.
 You’re not legally required to complete or sign anything.
 Verbally reporting the incident is enough.

 In Texas, proof is required of a dangerous condition that caused you to slip and fall.
 As such, it’s important to identify what led to your fall, e.g., wet floor, uneven surface, etc.

 Take photographs of the scene with your smartphone or have someone else take photographs for you.
 Take photos of the ground/floor, the area around you, and even the area that surrounds the scene.
 Your lawyer can help you determine what’s most important later.
 Photographs can be critical to show your version of events is accurate.

 Take some time to collect the names, addresses, phone numbers, and email addresses of all potential witnesses.
 Should you decide to seek compensation for your injuries, their statements could help prove your slip and fall claim.

 Remain calm and limit your communication with the property owner or manager on duty.
 Whatever you do, don’t post any details related to your accident on social media.
 It’ll be used against you later.
 Also, don’t give a statement to an insurance company until you’ve spoken to a lawyer.